 Adega Mãe Winery, Torres Vedras

-About 40 minutes from Lisbon, it is an easy drive along the freeway into gorgeous wine country.
+About 40 minutes from Lisbon, it is an easy drive along the freeway into the gorgeous wine country.
 Adega Mãe is a young winery, housed in a beautifully designed modern building, impressive in its simplicity and style, that fits in with the scenery and provides stunning views of the vineyards and surrounding hills.
-This family-run winery provides knowledgeable and enthusiastic tours about the history of the Adega and the process they use for wine-making, as well as a handful of wine tasting experiences.
+This family-run winery provides knowledgeable and enthusiastic tours about the history of the Adega and the process they use for wine-making, as well as a handful of wine-tasting experiences.

 Quinta do Gradil, Cadaval

 About one hour north of Lisbon is Quinta do Gradil.
 Dubbed one of the oldest wineries in the area, it once belonged to the family of Marquis of Pombal, the man responsible for rebuilding Lisbon after the devastating 18th-century earthquake.
 The setting is fabulous, with amazing views of the vineyards.
 During the tour, you'll learn about the history of the location with a visit to the ruins of the palace and the chapel and sample wines from Quinta Gradil.
 The in-house restaurant serves a good range of upmarket local cuisine paired with their own wine, served by the bottle or by the glass.
 There is also a shop on site to stock up on after your visit.

 Quinta do Sanguinhal, Bombarral